 If you are not able to attend one of these weekends, please contact the Arts Recruiter at email@example.com

 Students majoring in fine art, graphic design, interior design, or pre-architecture have the option to submit an electronic portfolio by February 1, 2017, for School of the Arts scholarship consideration.
 A portfolio is not required for entering freshmen to declare a major in these programs.

 Students majoring in music or theatre are required to audition/interview for admission to the School of the Arts.
-On-campus auditions are strongly encouraged; our tentative dates for audition and interview weekend dates for students seeking fall 2016 enrollment are November 13-14, February 5-6, and February 26-27.
+On-campus auditions are strongly encouraged; our dates for audition and interview weekend dates for students seeking fall 2016 enrollment are November 13-14, February 5-6, and February 26-27.
 An e-mail from email@example.com will be sent to confirm your requested audition/interview weekend within five business days of the receipt of your Music Application, Theatre Application, or Theatre for Youth Application (NAST plan approval is pending).
 Students with exceptional circumstances may request to submit a DVD audition or schedule an individual audition; please contact the arts enrollment assistant to discuss these options.

 - Music Audition and Scholarship Application

 - Athletic Bands & Instrumental Ensemble Scholarship Application